F-1: Optional Practical Training (OPT)

 - Full-time OPT (more than 20 hours/week) can only be granted during official college breaks or after completion of studies.

-- The 17-month OPT extension for certain STEM (Science, Technology, Engineering, and Math) degree holders is not applicable for most Babson students.
-You may qualify if you earned a previous degree in a STEM field.
+- The 17-month OPT extension for certain STEM (Science, Technology, Engineering, and Math) degree holders is not applicable for most Babson students outside the MSF program unless you earned a previous degree in a STEM field.

 You must currently be maintaining valid F-1 status and must have been enrolled full-time for at least one academic year before applying for OPT.

 You are only authorized to work within the dates specified on the EAD.

 If you do not complete your academic program by the date originally specified, contact Glavin Office immediately; you may not be eligible to work with the EAD you received.

 In order to maintain F-1 status while on OPT, students must report their address and employment changes to ISSS and must not exceed 90 days of unemployment during the entire 12-month OPT period.

 Students nearing the end of their studies should begin to look for other health insurance options if remaining in the U.S. that meet federal and state requirements.

 OPT Application Process

 Post-completion OPT applications may be filed up to 90 days before the completion of studies, and up to 60 days after the completion of studies.
 Pre-completion OPT applications may be filed up to 90 days prior to the completion of one full academic year.